satcom886/pycracker/README.md

 ![GitHub issues](https://img.shields.io/github/issues/satcom886/pycracker)

 **Warning**: The program is in it's very early stages.
 The project aims for full compatibility with Hashcat's commands and arguments.
-Expect big changes.
-The documentation below might be outdated or inaccurate.
+The documentation below might be outdated and/or inaccurate.
 Most of the code is just a placeholder so that I can focus on making the actual cracking logic.
 After I have *a* cracker, I will focus on compatibility with Hashcat.
+**I *probably* know if the program is completely broken.** There are big changes being made to the code so I won't even attempt to keep a working version for now.

 ---